 The Lord says in this chapter of Exodus that He didn’t just kill off all the Egyptians because He wanted His power to be known.
 Why?
 It’s not because He’s got a big ego and needs it stroked.
 It’s because He made man in His image.
-His desire is that all come to a saving knowledge of Him.
+He desires that all come to a saving knowledge of Him.

 We see Gentiles welcomed into the kingdom of God in Acts.
-We see Gentiles receiving miracle healing from God in the Old and New Testament.
-We see people like Rahab and Ruth, outsiders, welcomed into the family of God’s chosen because they feared the Lord and love His people.
+We see Gentiles receiving miracle healing from God in the Old and New Testaments.
+We see people like Rahab and Ruth, outsiders, welcomed into the family of God’s chosen because they feared the Lord and loved His people.

 God’s not killing some and saving others at whim like a mad man.
-He’s showing Himself to the world, which He’s done from the beginning by just the magnificence and wonder of His creation, and He welcomes all who acknowledge Him for who He is, which includes humbling yourself, or you aren’t really understanding who He is!
+He’s showing Himself to the world, which He’s done from the beginning by just the magnificence and wonder of His creation.
+He welcomes all who acknowledge Him for who He is, which includes humbling yourself; otherwise, you aren’t understanding who He is!

 Pharaoh had the opportunity to be saved.
 He just wouldn’t choose it for himself.
 God turned it for good, using the hardness of Pharaoh’s heart for the good of God’s people and to God’s eternal glory.